Login

 • Tahitian Vanilla Beans

-The beans (or “pods”) are picked from the orchids then matured, dried, and processed into different vanilla products that you can buy.
-You can find vanilla in its pure form as a dried bean, or in a vanilla bean paste.
-However, many recipes will call for pure vanilla extract, a liquid version of vanilla that is made from soaking vanilla beans in alcohol and water.
-That sweet, smooth vanilla taste that you know and love primarily comes from vanillin, a chemical that is naturally found in vanilla beans.
-But there are also several other chemical compounds found in vanilla beans that contribute to their rich, warm, creamy flavor.
+The beans, or "pods," are harvested from the orchids, then matured, dried, and processed into different vanilla products available for purchase.
+Vanilla can be found in its pure form as a dried bean or in a vanilla bean paste.
+Many recipes call for pure vanilla extract, a liquid form made by soaking vanilla beans in alcohol and water.
+The sweet, smooth vanilla flavor primarily comes from vanillin, a chemical naturally found in vanilla beans.
+Other chemical compounds in the beans contribute to their rich, warm, creamy flavor.

 What is imitation vanilla?